 - Health Coach, Institute for Integrative Nutrition

 - Recovery Coach, Connecticut Community for Addiction Recovery

 - World Café; Art of Hosting and Open Space Technology

-Thulani is a member of Season for Nonviolence, an annual 64-Day campaign commemorating the memorial anniversaries of Mahatma Gandhi and Dr. Martin Luther King, Jr. She delivers talks to schools, community organizations and faith-based institutions on peace and nonviolent communication (NVC).
+Thulani is a member of A Season for Nonviolence, an annual 64-Day educational, media, and grassroots campaign commemorating the memorial anniversaries of Mahatma Gandhi and Dr. Martin Luther King, Jr. She delivers talks to schools, community organizations and faith-based institutions on peace and nonviolent communication (NVC).
 Thulani has participated in national symposiums with key leaders in the peace community, including the late Coretta Scott King, Marianne Williamson, Danny Glover, Dr. Michael Beckwith, and His Holiness the Dalai Lama.